Friends groups

 All ages are suitable and no experience is required.

 You can learn from the groups and training can be provided by Council as required.
 Training can help you get an understanding of issues related to land management and biodiversity conservation.
-You can also get informal training from Environmental Works officers at group activities in areas such as plant identification, revegetation techniques, weed control and using tools.
+You can also get informal training from Environmental Works Officers at group activities in areas such as plant identification, revegetation techniques, weed control and using tools.

 There are also opportunities to volunteer in less physical roles.
 Some groups like to keep their members up to date with what is happening in their park or reserve and local area through a regular newsletter.
 Others like to inform the neighbourhood of upcoming activities and events to encourage new members.
 If being out on site or physical work is difficult, most Friends groups will offer other opportunities and ways to contribute.